pythonpad/brython-runner-stdin-hanger/readme.md

 The server **reads** data from the requested slot according to the *token*.
 Returns the data as a plain text.

-When the requested data slot does not exist, server responds with 404.
+When the requested data slot does not exist, the server responds with 404.

-When the requested data slot exists but there is no data written in the slot, server holds the connection and waits until it receives the data for that slot.
+When the requested data slot exists but there is no data written in the slot, the server holds the connection and waits until it receives the data for that slot.